KevinZhou6/KevinZhou6.github.io/_pages/about.md

 # 📖 Educations
+- *2025.09 - 2030.06*，Shanghai Jiao Tong University,  College of Computer Science and Technology.
-- *2021.08 - 2025.05 (now)*, Southeast University, College of Computer Science and Technology.
+- *2021.08 - 2025.05*, Southeast University, College of Computer Science and Technology.